rkrishnan2012/Baymax/README.md

 </p>

 ### Project Structure
+Final Paper - The report which outlines the algorithm we use to detect the stroke (Fisher Linear Discriminant Analysis)

-Drone - The Arduino code to be run on the drone PhoneApp - Android code to run on the phone connected to the drone Stroke-Detector -The face recognition and stroke detection algorithm
+Drone - The Arduino code to be run on the drone

+PhoneApp - Android code to run on the phone connected to the drone

+Stroke-Detector -The face recognition and stroke detection algorithm

 ### Version